Cotton Tee Fabrics: Types, GSM, From Basic to Premium T Shirts For Brands

 - Quality varies a lot by yarn and finish, even at the same GSM

-If your product promise is “quick-dry” or “gym-ready,” 100% cotton is often the wrong default, modern synthetics can be built for better performance.
-Choose something else if your product must be:
+If your product promise is “quick-dry” or “gym-ready,” 100% cotton is often the wrong default.
+Choose something else if your product must be: Quick-dry / high-sweat sport, wrinkle-resistant uniforms, or ultra-stable fit after many washes.

 Cotton T-Shirt Fabric Basics (the parts brands should actually spec)